 (30 days)

 The ORION® Anterior Cervical Plate System is intended for anterior interbody screw fixation of the cervical spine.
-The system is indicated for use in the temporary stabilization of the anterior spine during the development of cervical spinal fusions with degenerative disc disease (as defined by neck pain of discogenic origin with degeneration of the disc confirmed by patient history and radiographic studies), trauma (including fractures), tumors, deformity (defined as kyphosis, lordosis, or scoliosis), pseudarthrosis, and/or failed previous fusions.
+The system is indicated for use in the temporary stabilization of the anterior spine during the development of cervical spinal fusions in patients with degenerative disc disease (as defined by neck pain of discogenic origin with degeneration of the disc confirmed by patient history and radiographic studies), trauma (including fractures), tumors, deformity (defined as kyphosis, lordosis, or scoliosis), pseudarthrosis, and/or failed previous fusions.

 The ORION® Anterior Cervical Plate System consists of a variety of shapes and sizes of bone plates (set screws and washers are pre-assembled to plates), screws and associated instruments.
 Fixation is provided by bone screws inserted into the vertebral body of the cervical spine using an anterior approach.
 The implant components will be made from titanium alloy and may be supplied either sterile or non-sterile.
 The purpose of this 510(k) is to include modified screws to the ORION® Anterior Cervical Plate System.